-Academic Success provides academic support to students from diverse backgrounds who are majoring in a wide array of liberal arts disciplines by helping them engage in their studies through various tutoring and mentoring services, including the following:
+The Center for Academic Success and Achievement (CASA) provides academic and holistic support to students through various tutoring and mentoring services, including the following:

-- Academic Tutoring Tutoring at the Academic Success Center provides assistance in the mastery of new material and study techniques for different courses.
-Tutors are recommended by professors based on their understanding of the subject and hired because they are eager to support the academic needs of their peers.
-All tutoring sessions are now booked through the Academic Success Center's new online platform, Picktime.
-Picktime can be easily located and accessed on the Academic Success page of the Warner Pacific University website. - Writing Resources Because good writing skills are a key component of success in almost every job, the Academic Success Center staff and tutors provide support in the areas of: paper organization, APA formatting, paper review, and grammar assistance.
-Please note that our staff will work alongside students with their writing, but students must make their own edits and corrections.
-Students should provide their work to tutors in order to maximize the time spent in the tutoring session. - Academic Assistance Individual meetings are available to help students strategize ways to achieve their academic goals (setting academic goals, establishing good study habits, developing time management strategies, and test taking, note taking, and other academic skills).
-Academic Success also provides resources to support classroom success in addition to tools for students to immediately use in their daily courses.
+- Academic Tutoring Tutoring at the CASA assists in the mastery of new material and study techniques for various courses.
+There are professional and peer tutors available to help with math, business, writing, and natural science courses.
+All tutoring sessions are now booked through the CASA's tutoring app, Nimbus Learning.
+Nimbus can be easily downloaded using the link on the Academic Success page of the Warner Pacific University website. - Writing Resources Because good writing skills are a key component of success in almost every field, the CASA's Professional Writing Tutor provides support in the areas of paper planning and organization, APA formatting, revising, and editing. - Academic Assistance Individual meetings are available to help students strategize ways to achieve their academic goals (setting academic goals, establishing good study habits, developing time management strategies, test taking, note taking, and other academic skills). - Academic Mentoring Any student can be paired with a peer or faculty/staff mentor to provide accountability and help them achieve their academic goals. - Academic Navigator The CASA's Academic Navigator can help with any challenge that is preventing students from achieving their academic goals.
+Walk-ins are encouraged. - Peer Navigators These specially trained students are available to answer questions, talk through problems, look over a paper, or provide tutoring.
+Walk-ins are encouraged.